scrapy/scrapy/docs/intro/install.rst

 *   *(Optional)* :ref:`Install Scrapy inside a Python virtual environment
     <intro-using-virtualenv>`.

-  This method is a workaround for the above OS X issue, but it's an overall good practice for managing dependencies and can complement the first method.
+  This method is a workaround for the above macOS issue, but it's an overall good practice for managing dependencies and can complement the first method.

 After any of these workarounds you should be able to install Scrapy::